-where $a$, $b$ are called Jost coefficients.
-The functions $\Psi$ and $\Phi$ are called Jost functions.
-If $U_0\in L^1(\R)$, the function $a(\zeta)$ is analytic in the upper half of the complex plane, where it can only have a countable number of simple zeros, see \cite[Lemma 2.1]{APT}.
-These zeros are the eigenvalues of the discrete spectrum.
-Each discrete eigenvalue $\zeta=\xi+i\eta$, $\eta>0$, corresponds to a soliton component of the solution.
-A pure soliton solution of the NLS equation has the form
+If $U_0\in L^1(\mathbb{R})$, the function $a(\zeta)$ can be continuously extended to the upper half of the complex plane $\mathbb{C}^+=\{\zeta\in\mathbb{C} | \Im[\zeta]>0\}$, where it is analytic and can only have a countable number of simple zeros; see \cite{APT}, Lemma~2.1.
+These zeros turn out to be the eigenvalues of the discrete spectrum of the ZSSP (\ref{ZSSP}).
+If $\zeta_n$ is a zero of $a$, then from (\ref{eq:Psi-Phi matrix}) we obtain that $\Psi$ and $\Phi$ are linearly dependent.
+Due to (\ref{IC IST}) this implies that the eigenfunction $\Psi_n$ relative to the eigenvalue $\zeta_n$ has an exponential decay both at $-\infty$ and $+\infty$.

+The IST is a powerful tool which allows us to solve many nonlinear completely integrable systems, and the introduction of the IST formalism is particularly convenient when dealing with soliton components of the solution, as solitons have a very easy representation in terms of the scattering variables: each zero of the Jost coefficient $a$ in the upper complex half-plane ($\zeta=\xi+i\eta$, $\eta>0$) corresponds to a soliton component of the solution.
+As we have just remarked, these zeros of the Jost coefficient $a$ correspond to the discrete spectrum of (\ref{ZSSP}).